 LC Fancy Schmancy Mac and Cheese Note

 Fancy schmancy mac and cheese canapés?
 Yup.
 Why not?
 You can now eat mac and cheese while holding your pinky finger aloft.
-Though it may be tempting to take your fave macaroni and cheese recipe and make it in mini-muffin tins, bear in mind that since you’ll be serving these canapés to guests who will be holding them aloft, dangerously close to your carpets and rugs, you require a mac and cheese incarnation that’s not runny and ooey and gooey, for what we think are obvious reasons.
+Though it may be tempting to take your fave macaroni and cheese recipe and make it in mini-muffin tins, bear in mind that since you’ll be serving these canapés to guests who will be holding them aloft, dangerously close to your carpets and rugs, you require a mac and cheese incarnation that’s not runny and ooey and gooey.
+Which is precisely why you need this recipe.
 We have a hunch that a flute of Champagne would be terribly nice with these nibbles, the effervescence cutting the richness and serving as a playful sidekick to the fancy schmancy mac and cheese.
 For the full effect, plop the lovelies on a silver platter.
 We also have a hunch they’d be swell in lunch boxes—minus the bubbly, natch.

 Special Equipment: Mini-muffin tin